karineek/AccelerQ/README.md

 # AccelerQ

+This repository is a public version of the [KCL_QAGC](https://github.com/Connorpl/KCL_QAGC) project, which is actively under development.

+### Project Overview

-Evaluation was done with two QE solver implementation.
+Evaluation was done with two QE solver implementations.
 While the QCELS implementation is supplied with this Git Repository, you will have to pull the ADPT-QSCI code (the part that required no changes) from the original Git Repository.

+### Team

+**King's College London (Informatics Department):**

+- Avner Bensoussan
+- Karine Even-Mendoza
+- Sophie Fortz

+**King's College London (Physics Department):**

+- Elena Chachkarova
+- Connor Lenihan

 ## ADPT-QSCI